-Some areas have also had protective screens installed and, where possible, we’ve created separate entrances and exits.
+Some areas have also had protective screens installed.
 Clear signage provides helpful guidance throughout the building.
-Separate staff and visitor toilets have been introduced.

 Staff helping you might look different.
-They will be wearing a mask and they might also wear gloves and an apron.
+They will be wearing a mask and they might also wear scrubs, gloves and an apron.

-Please don’t be scared.
-This is to help stop germs spreading to help make sure you are safe and they are safe.
+Please don’t be alarmed, this is to help stop germs spreading.
+We are doing all we can to make sure both you and our staff are safe.
 Underneath, it’s still the same person caring for you.

 All service users and visitors need to wear a face covering at all times when in one of our buildings.
-This is for your safety and the safety of other patients and staff.
+This is for your safety and the safety of other people.

 Face coverings can be cloth and/or homemade.
 The government has provided guidance on how to wear and make a cloth face covering here.
 Face coverings worn as part of religious beliefs or cultural practice are also acceptable, as long as they are not loose and they cover the mouth and nose.

 Please plan in advance and bring a face covering with you whenever possible, but if you don’t have a face covering or cannot wear one, please tell us before you visit.
-Face masks will be provided in emergencies.
+Face masks will be provided where you don’t have one.

 If you cannot wear a face covering due to physical or mental health conditions, please let us know, we will see what other measures we can put in place to ensure everyone’s safety.
 If you are a deaf or hearing impaired, we have communication options to ensure that we can communicate with you effectively.
 This might include us wearing clear masks where possible, as well as visual aids such as writing things down, speech to text apps and sign language.

 All visitors must also follow the social distancing and hand hygiene measures in a NAViGO building.

-There may also be times when you may need to have your temperature taken or have a lateral flow test before you can enter the building, especially in some units where there is a heightened risk.
+We may need you to have your temperature taken or have a lateral flow test before you can enter the building, especially in some units where there are particularly vulnerable people or there is a heightened risk of infection.